HistLens: Mapping Idea Change across Concepts and Corpora¶

 |---|---|

-| Layer 29 (main) | Layer used for primary results |
+| Layer 29 (Main) | Layer used for primary results |

-| Layer 06/14/22 | Cross-layer robustness analysis; patterns remain consistent |
+| Layer 06/14/22 | Cross-layer robustness analysis showing consistent patterns |

 Key Findings¶

-- In New Youth, all four concepts share the strongest turning point in 1918 (\(|I|=0.116\)–\(0.230\)), whereas the turning points in Guide Weekly are delayed to 1923–1926 with weaker intensity.
+- The four concepts in New Youth shared the strongest turning point in 1918 (\(|I|=0.116-0.230\)), while the turning points in The Guide were delayed until 1923-1926 with weaker intensity.

 Highlights & Insights¶